rdpoor/ulog/README.md

 }

 int main() {
+    int arg = 42;

     ULOG_INIT();

-    // log to the console messages that are WARNING or more severe.
-You
+    // log messages with a severity of WARNING or higher to the console.
-    // can re-subscribe at any point to change the severity level.
     ULOG_SUBSCRIBE(my_console_logger, ULOG_WARNING);

-    // log to a file messages that are DEBUG or more severe ULOG_SUBSCRIBE(my_file_logger, ULOG_DEBUG);
+    // log messages with a severity of DEBUG or higher to a file.
+The user must

-    int arg = 42;
+    // provide a method for my_file_logger.
+    ULOG_SUBSCRIBE(my_file_logger, ULOG_DEBUG);

-    ULOG(ULOG_INFO, "Arg is %d", arg);  // logs to file but not console }
+    ULOG(ULOG_INFO, "Info, arg=%d", arg);        // logs to file but not console ULOG(ULOG_CRITICAL, "Critical, arg=%d", arg);  // logs to file and console

+    // dynamically change the threshold for a specific logger ULOG_SUBSCRIBE(my_console_logger, ULOG_INFO);

+    ULOG(ULOG_INFO, "Info, arg=%d", arg);          // logs to file and console

+    // remove a logger
+    ULOG_UNSUBSCRIBE(my_file_logger);

+    ULOG(ULOG_INFO, "Info, arg=%d", arg);          // logs to console only
+}
 ```